Bachianas Brasileiras: No. 8

+Scored for symphony orchestra and dedicated to Mindinha, Bachianas Brasileiras No. 8 (1944) consists of four movements:

 This work is scored for piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 4 trumpets, 4 trombones, tuba, timpani, tam-tam, xylophone, 3 wood blocks (high, medium and low), tarol, bass drum, celesta, and strings.

+The last movement was also arranged for four-part a cappella choir.

-Bachianas Brasileiras No. 9
+No. 9

-Scored for chorus or string orchestra (1945).
+Scored for chorus or string orchestra, Bachianas Brasileiras No. 9 (1945) consists of two movements: